Jump to Recipe Print Recipe

 You can easily make this homemade bagel recipe with yeast instead of a sourdough starter.

 2. Allow the yeast to get bubbly, then add it to your flour as specified in the recipe.
-Note you will need to adjust your flour-to-water ratio so your dough matches my consistency of mine.
+Note you will need to adjust your flour-to-water ratio so your dough matches my consistency.

 3. Mix the wet and dry ingredients into a soft bagel dough.
 The first rise will be the best with active dry yeast, so I recommend shaping your bagels and letting the dough rise.